Meet us at E-commerce Warsaw Expo, 25th of October 2024

 Why are “zero results” pages harmful to ecommerce businesses?

-In this highly competitive ecommerce world and a short user attention span, dissatisfying users’ request often leads to a loss of potential purchases.
+In this highly competitive ecommerce world and a short user attention span, dissatisfied users often lead to a loss of potential purchases.

 How can site search help you minimize the occurrence of “zero results” pages?